elvinvaliyev/maze-navigation/README.md

 ## Extra
 - You can also run `python visualizations/interactive_visualization.py` to explore results interactively.
-- All code and results are organized for easy exploration and sharing.
-- For advanced users: All logs are timestamped and include config hashes for reproducibility.

 ---
 **This project is for anyone interested in comparing different maze-solving strategies and seeing how changes in the environment affect results.**